-The age when powerful kings and queens used to rule the world is long over.
-Today, most of the nations have abandoned monarchies and chosen other forms of governments.
-However, there are still a couple of monarchies present in the world.
-Even among these monarchies there are variants.
-With the passage of time, many absolute monarchies changed into constitutional monarchies, mixed monarchies etc. But that does not mean that absolute monarchy is dead.
+The era when powerful kings and queens ruled the world is long over.
+Most of the countries have abandoned monarchy today.
+However, a few monarchies still exist.
+Among these monarchies there are variants- many absolute monarchies have changed into constitutional monarchies, mixed monarchies etc. But it would be wrong to say that absolute monarchy is dead.
 A minuscule number of countries still have kings or even queens who are all powerful.

-A Constitutional monarchy is a monarchy in which the king or queen exercise their authorities in accordance with a written or an unwritten constitution.
+In a constitutional monarchy, the king or queen exercise their authorities in accordance with a written or an unwritten constitution.
 Here the monarch may have some powers such as dissolving parliament or giving their approval to legislation but this has to be done within the limits set in the written or unwritten constitution and not according to their own personal choices and preferences.
 In a constitutional monarchy, the political power is vested in the head of the government, who is elected by the people of that country.
-Countries which have a Constitutional form of monarchy are Andorra, Belgium, Bhutan, Cambodia, Denmark, Japan, Kuwait, Luxembourg, Morocco, Norway, Spain, Sweden, and a few other nations.
+Countries which have a constitutional form of monarchy are Andorra, Belgium, Bhutan, Cambodia, Denmark, Japan, Kuwait, Luxembourg, Morocco, Norway, Spain, Sweden, and a few other nations.

 Bahrain, Qatar, and the United Arab Emirates are mixed monarchies.
-In a mixed monarchy though the monarch still retains most of his or her powers but there also exist other representative bodies of some sort.
+In a mixed monarchy, though the monarch still retains most of his or her powers but other representative bodies of some sort also exist.

-Meanwhile, a few countries in the world which have absolute monarchies.
 An absolute monarchy is a form of government where absolute power is in the hands of a single person.
-In countries which have an absolute monarchy, the king is the head of both the state and the government.
 In ancient and medieval times, absolute monarchy was the form of government in almost every country in the world.
-But in the modern era, some nations transformed from absolute monarchies into Constitutional monarchies.
-However, many nations around the world completely abandoned monarchy and chose other forms of government.
-Currently there are five nations that have an absolute monarchy.
-These nations are Brunei, Oman, Saudi Arabia, Swaziland, and the Vatican City.
+Situations changed in the modern era and some nations transformed from absolute monarchies into Constitutional monarchies.
+However, even today a few countries in the world exercise absolute monarchies.
+Currently, these five nations have an absolute monarchy- Brunei, Oman, Saudi Arabia, eSwatini, and the Vatican City.

 The table below provides information on the form of monarchy prevalent in each nation.